miranj/craft-obfuscator/README.md

 Installation
 ------------

-1. Clone repository using `git clone --recursive https://github.com/miranj/craft-obfuscator` (or download and unzip Package.zip from [latest release][latest].
+1. Clone repository (or download and unzip Package.zip from [latest release][latest].
 2. Place the `obfuscator` folder inside your `craft/plugins/` folder.
 3. Go to Settings > Plugins inside your Control Panel and install **Obfuscator**.